 A range of Group accounting policies and disclosures require the determination of the fair value of financial and non-financial assets and liabilities.
-The Group has defined a control framework with regard to the calculation of fair value.
-This includes a measurement team, which bears general responsibility for monitoring all major measurements of fair value, including level 3 fair values, and reports directly to the Management Board.
+The Group has defined a control framework with regard to the determination of fair value.
+This includes a measurement team, which bears general responsibility for monitoring all major measurements of fair value, including Level 3 fair values, and reports directly to the Management Board.

 The measurement team carries out a regular review of the major unobservable input factors and the measurement adjustments.
 If information from third parties (e.g. price quotations from brokers or price information services) is used to determine fair values, the measurement team examines the evidence obtained from the third parties for the conclusion that such measurements meet the requirements of IFRS, including the level in the fair value hierarchy to which these measurements are attributable.
 Major items in the measurement are reported to the Audit Committee.

 As far as possible, the Group uses data that are observable on the market when determining the fair value of an asset or a liability.
 On the basis of the input factors used in the valuation techniques, the fair values are assigned to different levels in the fair value hierarchy:

 - Level 1: Quoted prices (unadjusted) on active markets for identical assets and liabilities.

 - Level 2: Measurement parameters that are not quoted prices included in level 1 but which can be observed for the asset or liability either directly (i.e. as a price) or indirectly (i.e. derived from prices).

 - Level 3: Measurement parameters for assets or liabilities that are not based on observable market data.